AllStarLink/ASL3-Manual/docs/adv-topics/sa818modules.md

 The RF module will be programmed when you exit the menu.

+!!! note "Cancel Changes"
-**NOTE:** If you make changes that you do not wish to have stored, then use the ESC key to exit the menu.
+    If you make changes that you do not wish to have stored, then use the ESC key to exit the menu.

 ## sa818

-To program your SA818 using the command line you can execute the `sa818` command.
-For command usage information, use `sa818 --help`.
+To program your SA818 using the command line you can execute the [`sa818`](../mans/sa818.md) command.
+For command usage information, see the [`sa818`](../mans/sa818.md) manual page.